 Kindling Cracker Firewood Splitter

 For a safe and effortless way to make kindling, opt for this splitter that forgoes all moving blades and sharp objects swinging next to faces and hands.
-Plus, it requires less force to split firewood than a standard ax.
+Plus, it requires less force to split firewood than a standard axe.
 It's also virtually maintenance-free.

 Sunnydaze Cosmic Fire Pit for Outdoors

-Instead of spending time digging a large bonfire hole, this firepit is quick and effortless to set up.
 For safety, it comes with a metal round spark screen to protect from flying sparks, a built-in wood grate for better airflow and a poker tool to lift the screen and control the flame.

 Terry recommends this reliable hatchet for breaking down small wood even smaller and chipping off kindling and tinder.